 A CR2032.

-How many brightness setting is present on the scope?
+How many brightness settings are present on the scope?

-11 adjustable brightness level is present on the scope.
+11 adjustable brightness levels are present on the scope.

 Yes, it does come with a limited lifetime warranty.